LaSpruca/quota/PRIVACY.md

 ## Information We Collect:

-We may collect the following types of personal information when you use [App Name]:
+We may collect the following types of personal information when you use Quota:

 Personal information you provide: When you create an account, we may collect your name and any other information you choose to provide.